a-rahul-krishnan/a-rahul-krishnan/README.md

-### Hi there 👋🏻
+### Hi there 👋🏻.
 I'm A.Rahul Krishnan
-I'm a passionate Computer Science and Engineering student with

-a keen interest in Web Development.
-My focus is on consistently
+I'm a passionate Computer Science and Engineering student witha keen interest in Web Development.

-enhancing my skills through dedicated learning for excellence.
+My focus is on consistently enhancing my skills through dedicated learning for excellence.

 <!--
 **a-rahul-krishnan/a-rahul-krishnan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.